cek333/Work_Day_Scheduler/README.md

 The app is written using HTML, CSS, jQuery, Bootstrap, and the [Moment.js](https://momentjs.com/) library.

-Here are samples of the interface on devices of different sizes.
+Here are samples of the interface on devices of different sizes. <br>
 ![Screenshot of planner on small screen](assets/readme/scheduler_small.png)
 ![Screenshot of planner on large screen](assets/readme/scheduler_large.png)